Edofo/movie-recommendation-system/README.md

 - Content-based recommendations for a chosen movie
 - Visualization of the most important terms for a movie
 - Analysis of the advantages and disadvantages of the approaches used
+- Evaluation results showing the performance of the recommendation system

+## Troubleshooting

+If the evaluation metrics take too long to calculate:

+1. Reduce the number of users evaluated: `python main.py --evaluate --max-users 5`
+2. Reduce the number of samples for RMSE: `python main.py --evaluate --max-samples 1000`
+3. Run without evaluation to see just the recommendation system: `python main.py`